AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Adaptive_Moving_Average_(AMA).md

 var ama = plot.ama(mapping, 10, 5, 20, "column");
 ```

-The series type defining is not necessary, as it is possible to change the series type any time using the {api:anychart.core.stock.series.Column#seriesType}seriesType(){api} method.
+It is possible to change the series type any time using the {api:anychart.core.stock.series.Base#seriesType}seriesType(){api} method.

-Also, note that this indicator needs periods, but there are default period values that are taken if they are not defined by the user - like in the sample above.
-Those default values are 20 for a period, 2 for a fast period and 30 for a slow period.

 ## Visualization

-Visualization of an indicator depends on which series type was chosen to display it.
+Visualization of an indicator depends on series type.
 Here is a sample where AMA with different parameters and settings is added to different plots:

 ```
 // create first AMA indicator of default series type